ProjectEvergreen/greenwood/test/cli/cases/build.default.workspace-nested/src/pages/blog/2019/index.md

 ### Blog Page

-This is the blog page built by Greenwood.
+This is the test blog page built by Greenwood.

 ```render
 <style>${CSS}</style>